imqueue/core/README.md

 ~~~

 Number of child workers running message queues are limited to a max number
-of CPU the system has -2.
+of CPU in the system -2.
 First one, which is CPU0 is reserved for OS tasks and
 for stats collector process.
 Second, which is CPU1 is dedicated to redis
 process running on a local machine, All others are safe to run queue workers.

 For example, if there is 8 cores on a machine it is safe to run up to 6 workers.
 For 4-core machine this number is limited to 2.
 If there is less cores results will not give good visibility of load.

+*NOTE: paragraphs above this note are Linux-only related!
+On MacOS
+there is no good way to set process affinity to a CPU core, Windows support is
+not tested and is missing for the moment in benchmarking.
+I does not mean
+benchmark will not work on Mac & Win but the results won't be accurate and
+predictable.*

 ## Running Unit Tests